 Our data are the first of our knowledge to demonstrate a molecular shift in circadian regulation due to social interactions in vertebrates.
 This study emphasizes the role of social context in understanding the effects of environmental disturbances like ALAN.
 The exacerbated responses observed in social settings suggest that collective behaviors might amplify responses to light pollution.
 This finding has significant implications for understanding the ecological impacts of ALAN, as social dynamics and group living are common across many taxa.
 Furthermore, these findings highlight the importance of incorporating social contexts into research designs to obtain more relevant insights into the biological impacts of environmental stressors.

 Our investigation into the effects of ALAN on zebra finches reveals that social interactions significantly amplify circadian disruptions.
 These findings contribute to a growing body of evidence indicating the profound impact of light pollution on biological rhythms and highlight the need for further research into mitigating these effects.
 Future studies should explore the underlying mechanisms of social amplification of ALAN effects and assess the ecological consequences of disrupted circadian rhythms in group-living species.
-The findings of this study shed light on the complex interplay between social conditions in response to ALAN exposure and the importance of accounting for social context in experimental lab settings as results may otherwise be less applicable to natural life.
+Our findings shed light on the complex interplay between social conditions and ALAN exposure and the importance of accounting for social context in experimental lab settings, as results may otherwise be less applicable to natural life.

 Acknowledgments